 3. Follow all of your doctor’s orders

-Failure to follow a doctor’s orders is one of the most common reasons why insurance companies deny personal injury claims or pay victims less than they are entitled to.
+Failure to follow a doctor’s orders is one of the most common reasons why insurance companies deny personal injury claims.
+It is also a reason that insurance companies pay victims less than they are entitled to.

-During a medical appointment, your doctor will give you strict orders that must be followed to (a) get better and (b) protect your legal rights.
+During a medical appointment, your doctor will give you strict orders that you must follow to (a) get better and (b) protect your legal rights.